Oldman10000/workout_buddy/README.md

 The structure will be as simple as possible so as not to overwhelm the user.
 I want the user to be able to open the website and immediately be able to either create a workout or start their workout with a minimum of fuss.
 This is especially important for a first time user so as not to create cognitive overload.

 The website will conform to web standards in terms of interactive design.
 Links will be clearly highlighted and signposted.
+Interactive elements stand out and respond when hovered over.

 ### Skeleton